lokilust/days-between-dates/README.md

 ==================

-This script using jquery datepicker and Bootstrap 3.0
+This script is using jquery datepicker.

 ==================